 DQoS is controlled by the Gate Controller function within the CMS and can guarantee Quality of Service within a single administrative domain.
 The Gate Controller utilizes the COPS protocol to download QoS policy into the CMTS.
-After that, the QoS reservation is established via layer 2 signaling or DOCSIS 1.1 QoS between the MTA and the CMTS on both sides of the connection.
-QoS reservations are also forwarded to the IP Backbone between the CMTSes, but the specifications of the Backbone reservations are currently out of the scope of PacketCable.
-Therefore, the corresponding security specifications are also out of scope.
+After that, the QoS reservation is established via DOCSIS 1.1 QoS messaging between the MTA and the CMTS on both sides of the connection.